qruto/laravel-wave/README.md

 ## Installation

 First release 🎉 Works well in home, but should be battle tested before **1.0**.
-I would appreciate your feedback.
+Feedbacks appreciated!

 You can install packages to server and client sides via composer with npm: